DorinC2k/graphrag/docs/config/yaml.md

 - `prompt` **str** - The prompt file to use.
 - `description` **str** - Describes the types of claims we want to extract.
 - `max_gleanings` **int** - The maximum number of gleaning cycles to use.
+- `strategy` **dict** - Optional override for the claim extraction strategy.
+Set `type: huggingface_mrebel` to use the Babelscape/mrebel-base model instead of a chat LLM.

 ### community_reports